RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 ## Explain 3-layer Abstraction

-To navigate the complexity of modern LLM systems, I find it helpful to think in terms of three distinct abstraction layers: **kernel layer**, **graph layer**, and **system layer**.
+To navigate the complexity of modern LLM systems, I find it helpful to think in terms of three distinct abstraction layers.
 Each layer addresses different types of constraints and optimization opportunities, creating a good framework for understanding and improvement, which we will cover in details.

 The table below summarizes the basics of 3 abstraction layers.